-Have you ever been bunged up for so many days (or weeks) that you fantasized about giving yourself diarrhea?
+Have you ever been backed up for so many days (or weeks) that you fantasized about giving yourself diarrhea?
 Around 4 million people in the US experience frequent constipation.
 Struggling to poop or feeling like you have to take a dump but can’t are both symptoms of constipation.
 And while this is an uncomfortable bummer, it’s usually not serious.
-With a little bit of deuce-sleuthing, you can usually find out what's causing you to feel like you’re full of bricks.
-The most common reasons for becoming constipated include:
+Fortunately, incorporating specific exercises into your routine can help alleviate constipation.
+Aerobic exercises, yoga poses, and certain stretches can stimulate bowel movements and improve digestive health.

 There are lots of ways to help prevent constipation, namely drinking enough water, eating fibrous foods, and pooping when you feel the need to.
 These are all great strategies to help PREVENT constipation but what if you need relief now?
 One of the best ways to relieve constipation is to exercise!
 Exercising can stimulate your digestive system by helping food move through your digestive tract more effectively helping you to stay regular.

-Below you’ll find a guide to the best exercises for constipation that can help you get your system flowing again.
-Don’t worry about hitting all of these exercises, just pick a couple that seem fun or interesting.
+Below you’ll find a guide to the best workouts for constipation that can help you get your system flowing again.
+Don’t worry about hitting all of these poop exercises, just pick a couple that seem fun or interesting.
 Ready?
 Let’s get started!

 Cardio